Secure Blockchain-Based Supply Chain Management with Verifiable Digital Twins: Introduction

 When presenting our model we will be generic about the goods, but for concreteness we will sometimes refer in particular to food traceability.
 Indeed, this use case represents a popular example where the use of blockchains has been widely considered and bogus digital twins can severely affect desired advantages provided by the publicly verifiable tracing.

-The formalism that we use to guarantee the robustness of the traceability provided by our model is the golden standard in the design of secure systems: secure multi-party computation (SMPC)~\cite{GMW87}.
-It consists of defining a natural ideal world that can be validated simply by inspection.
-Then a concrete system is proven secure by showing that any successful attack to the concrete system can be translated into a successful attack in the ideal world.
-Since the latter is obviously secure then the former must be secure too.
+The formalism that we use to guarantee the robustness of the traceability provided by our model is the gold standard in the design of secure systems: secure multi-party computation (SMPC)~\cite{GMW87}.
+It consists of defining a natural ideal world representing how traceability can be reliably performed in the presence of trusted parties.
+Then, the reliability of a concrete real-world system can be measured by showing that any attack on the concrete system can be (through a simulation) carried also in the above ideal world.
+Since by inspection one can easily check the reliability of processes run in the ideal world, and since the real-world system is proven as secure as executions in the ideal world, one can conclude that the proposed real-world system is reliable too.